Executive Board

 Chairman of the Executive Board

-Born in 1978, Juan Santamaría Cases was unanimously elected as HOCHTIEF's new Chief Executive Officer (CEO) by the Supervisory Board of HOCHTIEF Aktiengesellschaft in July 2022.
-As of July 20, he succeeded Marcelino Fernández Verdes, who had led the company since November 2012.
-Juan Santamaría Cases has been a member of the Group for more than 20 years.
+Born in 1978, Juan Santamaría Cases leads the company since July 2022.
+Juan Santamaría Cases has been a member of the ACS Group for more than 20 years.

 He began his career at ACS in 2002 after graduating as a Civil Engineer from the Universidad Politécnica de Madrid.
 Between 2002 and 2006, he held different positions at Iridium and Dragados as Engineer and Project Director.
 Following the function of CEO at ACS Infrastructure in the U.S. and Canada from 2006 to 2013, he was President and CEO at Iridium between 2013 and 2015.
 From August 2015 to January 2017, he worked as Executive Manager for CPB in Australia and, in 2017, he was appointed CEO of the Industrial and Services Company UGL.
 From September 2017 to February 2020, he was Managing Director of CPB Contractors and Leighton, with operations in Australia, New Zealand and Asia.

-He was appointed CEO at ACS Group in May 2022.
+He was appointed CEO at ACS Group in May 2022, CEO of HOCHTIEF Aktiengesellschaft in July 2022 and Chairman of Abertis in March 2023.

 Member of the Executive Board

-Born in 1967, Ángel Muriel Bernal has been a member of the Executive Board of HOCHTIEF Aktiengesellschaft in Essen since April 2023.
-On the Board, he holds the post of Chief Operating Officer (COO).
+Born in 1967, Ángel Muriel Bernal has been a member of the Executive Board and Chief Operating Officer (COO) of HOCHTIEF Aktiengesellschaft in Essen since April 2023.
+He is responsible for the development of new business segments, the bidding and contract strategy as well as risk management, and is in charge of the Corporate Department Development and Mergers and Acquisition.

-Mr. Muriel has a PhD in Applied Economy from the Malaga University.
+He has a PhD in Applied Economy from Malaga University.

-Since May 2017, Angel Muriel is Deputy General Manager to the CEO at the ACS Corporation Headquarters in Madrid, Spain.
+Since May 2017, Ángel Muriel has been Deputy General Manager to the CEO at the ACS Group Headquarters in Madrid, Spain.

 Chief Financial Officer

 Born in 1966, Peter Sassenfeld has been a member of the Executive Board of HOCHTIEF Aktiengesellschaft in Essen since November 2011.
-As Chief Financial Officer (CFO) of the company, he is responsible for the corporate departments Mergers & Acquisitions, Controlling, Finance, Capital Markets Strategy/Investor Relations, Accounting and Tax, and Insurance.
+As Chief Financial Officer (CFO) of the company, he is responsible for the corporate departments Controlling and Risk Management, Finance, Capital Markets Strategy/Investor Relations, Accounting and Tax, and Insurance.

-Mr. Sassenfeld studied business administration at Saarland University.
+Peter Sassenfeld studied business administration at Saarland University.
 After his studies, he first performed various management functions at Mannesmann in Germany and abroad.
 Later he managed the worldwide mergers and acquisitions activities at the Bayer Group in Leverkusen.
-From October 2005, Mr. Sassenfeld worked for the KraussMaffei Group in Munich and from February 2007 as CFO of KraussMaffei AG.
+From October 2005, Sassenfeld worked for the Krauss-Maffei Group in Munich and from February 2007 as CFO of KraussMaffei AG.
 In May 2010, he took over as CFO of Ferrostaal AG in Essen.
+From July 2015 to October 2023, he was also CFO of HOCHTIEF Solutions AG.

 Member of the Executive Board

-Born in 1970, Martina Steffen has been a Member of the Executive Board and Labor Director of HOCHTIEF Aktiengesellschaft in Essen since September 2021.
-She is responsible for Human Resources at the Group and as Chief Sustainability Officer for ESG matters.
+Born in 1970, Martina Steffen has been a member of the Executive Board and Chief Human Resources Officer of HOCHTIEF Aktiengesellschaft in Essen since September 2021.
+She is responsible for Human Resources at the Group and as Chief Sustainability Officer for ESG matters, as well as for the Corporate Department IT.
+She is also in charge of the field of data protection.

 Since 1989, Martina Steffen has worked in different positions for HOCHTIEF.
-Since August 2009, she has managed the Corporate Department Human Resources for HOCHTIEF Aktiengesellschaft and in May 2021 she also took on the task of Chief Sustainability Officer for the HOCHTIEF Group.
+Since August 2009, she has managed the Corporate Department Human Resources for HOCHTIEF Aktiengesellschaft and in May 2021 she also took on the task of Chief Sustainability Officer for the HOCHTIEF Group and since October 2021 also was a member of the Executive Board and Labor Director of HOCHTIEF Solutions AG.
 Before that, she worked in various functions in IT and Human Resources at the HOCHTIEF Group.
-Martina Steffen is a qualified data processing expert and has a degree in Economics and IT (Administration and Economic Academy - VWA).
+Martina Steffen is a qualified data processing expert and has a degree in Economics and IT (Administration and Economic Academy—VWA).

 Mode of Operation of Executive Board